 Fix Startup Issues

-Using the repair computer option on the first page of the Windows installation wizard, repair the startup issues.
-This process might take several time, and your computer should work fine after a restart.
-Your computer must be configured to boot inserted Windows setup DVD ROM/ USB flash drive first; in order to run the installer wizard.
+Using the repair computer option on the first page of the Windows installation wizard, fix the startup issues.
+This process might take longer time, and your computer should work fine after a restart.
+Your computer must be configured to boot inserted Windows Setup DVD-ROM/ USB flash drive first; to run the installer wizard.

 Restore PC to an Earlier Point of Time

 By choosing to repair you PC during Windows setup, there will be several diagnostic options.
-Click the “System Restore” icon, and then choose a restore point prior to one week.
+Click the “System Restore” icon, and then select a restore point before one week.

 Restore CMOS Defaults

 Set the default settings for your CMOS by opening that screen using F2 or Delete key, and then choosing the option to set defaults from the Exit menu.

 Using the Check Disk tool analyze all drives/ partition of your hard disk for bad sectors.
 Fix file system errors on disk drives.
 The process might take longer time.

 In earlier versions of Windows, by pressing the F8 key before the boot process, you get a screen to choose several options including Safe Mode, Load Last Known Good Configurations, and so on.
 Use the latter to successfully boot your machine.